"It Attracts Your Eyes and Brain": Refining Visualizations for Shared Decision-Making with Heart Failure Patients. Academic Article uri icon

 abstract

 • BACKGROUND: N-of-1 trials have emerged as a personalized approach to patient-centered care, where patients can compare evidence-based treatments using their own data.
 However, little is known about optimal methods to present individual-level data from medication-related N-of-1 trials to patients to promote decision-making.
-OBJECTIVES: We conducted qualitative interviews with patients with heart failure with preserved ejection fraction (HFpEF) undergoing N-of-1 trials to iterate, refine, and optimize a patient-facing data visualization tool for displaying results of N-of-1 medication trials.
-The goal of optimizing this tool was to promote patients' understanding of their individual health information, and to ultimately facilitate shared decision-making about continuing or discontinuing their medication.
-METHODS: We conducted 32 semi-structured qualitative interviews with 9 participants over the course of their participation in N-of-1 trials.
-The N-of-1 trials were conducted to facilitate a comparison of continuing versus discontinuing a beta-blocker.
-Interviews were conducted in-person or over the phone after each treatment period to evaluate participant perspectives on a data visualization tool prototype.
-Data were coded using directed content analysis by two independent reviewers and included a third reviewer to reach consensus when needed.
+OBJECTIVES: We conducted qualitative interviews with patients with heart failure with preserved ejection fraction undergoing N-of-1 trials to iterate, refine, and optimize a patient-facing data visualization tool for displaying the results of N-of-1 medication trials.
+The goal of optimizing this tool was to promote patients' understanding of their individual health information and to ultimately facilitate shared decision-making about continuing or discontinuing their medication.
+METHODS: We conducted 32 semistructured qualitative interviews with 9 participants over the course of their participation in N-of-1 trials.
+The N-of-1 trials were conducted to facilitate a comparison of continuing versus discontinuing a β-blocker.
+Interviews were conducted in person or over the phone after each treatment period to evaluate participant perspectives on a data visualization tool prototype.
+Data were coded using directed content analysis by two independent reviewers and included a third reviewer to reach a consensus when needed.
 Major themes were extracted and iteratively incorporated into the patient-facing data visualization tool.
-RESULTS: Nine participants provided feedback on how their data was displayed in the visualization tool.
+RESULTS: Nine participants provided feedback on how their data were displayed in the visualization tool.
 After qualitative analysis, three major themes emerged that informed our final interface.
-Participants preferred: 1) clearly stated individual symptom scores, 2) a reference image with labels to guide their interpretation of symptom information, and 3) qualitative language over numbers alone conveying the meaning of changes in their scores (e.g., better, worse).
-CONCLUSIONS: Feedback informed the design of a patient-facing data visualization tool for medication-related N-of-1 trials.
+Participants preferred: (1) clearly stated individual symptom scores, (2) a reference image with labels to guide their interpretation of symptom information, and (3) qualitative language over numbers alone conveying the meaning of changes in their scores (e.g., better, worse).
+CONCLUSION: Feedback informed the design of a patient-facing data visualization tool for medication-related N-of-1 trials.
 Future work should include usability and comprehension testing of this interface on a larger scale.

 publication date